Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation: Introduction

 To address these gaps, we present PhysioVisionFT (PVFT), a compact, mechanically robust multimodal sensor that integrates a high-resolution fisheye tactile dome with a 6-axis CoinFT force–torque sensor \cite{choi2025coinft}.
 This design enables simultaneous acquisition of tactile deformations and dynamic force data under high loading conditions, suitable for subsurface feature detection and physiotherapy.

-Using a Flexiv Rizon 4 robot, we performed controlled experiments with prepared tissue phantoms to detect tendon presence, diameter changes, depth variations, crossings, and tendon merging.
-Across all tasks, tactile imaging revealed clear geometric signatures, while force measurements provided complementary information for safe, stable, and clinically relevant interaction.
-Our main contributions are: \begin{itemize} \itemsep{-2mm} \item PVFT, a compact multimodal tool for palpation and physiotherapy, capable of high-force deformation and contact force sensing. \item Phantom tissue experiments in which we demonstrate that tactile imaging resolves subsurface geometry that force alone cannot detect, while force/torque sensing provides contact force information, essential for controlled physical interaction. \end{itemize}
+Using a Flexiv Rizon 4 robot, we performed experiments with prepared tissue phantoms to detect tendon presence, diameter changes, depth variations, crossings, and tendon merging.
+Across all tasks, tactile imaging revealed clear geometric signatures, while force measurements provided complementary information for stable, and clinically relevant interaction.
+Our main contributions are: \begin{itemize} \itemsep{-2mm} \item PVFT, a compact multimodal tool for palpation and physiotherapy, capable of high-force deformation and contact force sensing. \item Phantom tissue experiments in which we demonstrate that tactile imaging resolves subsurface geometry that force alone cannot detect, while force/torque sensing provides information for physical interaction. \end{itemize}

 Together, these results establish the utility of multimodal sensing for robotic palpation and physiotherapy, and lay the groundwork for future medical training, diagnostics, and autonomous therapeutic manipulation.